Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 Here are the assumptions for our main identification result.
 The first is a dynamic CIA assumption \begin{assumption} a) $Y_t(0)\independent D_{1}|\mathbf{X}^{1}$ for $t\geqslant1$ and b) $Y_t(0)\independent D_{2}|\mathbf{X}^{2},D_{1}=0$ for $t\geqslant2$. \end{assumption} Assumption \ref{assu:S2_seq_unconfound} and variations thereof are standard in the literature---they are referred to as ``sequential randomization'' (e.g., \citealp{Robins1997}) or ``weak dynamic conditional independence'' (e.g., \citealp{Lechner2009JBES}).
 In our context, it says that within the ``at-risk'' set of workers who have not yet enrolled and are therefore able to begin enrollment at the start of period $s$ ($s=1,2$), the potential future outcome $Y_t(0)$ is independent of a worker's enrollment decision conditional on the information available.
 Following an argument analogous to the static case, Assumption \ref{assu:S2_seq_unconfound} allows for the identification of the training effect for period-2 enrollees when conditioning on $\mathbf{X}^{2}$ and $D_{1}=0$ (i.e., the effect of $D_{2}$).
 By simply conditioning on $\mathbf{X}^{1}$, it also allows for the identification of the effect of enrolling in period 1 versus not enrolling in period 1 but possibly in period 2 (i.e., the effect of $D_{1}$) with the estimand:

 for $t\geqslant1$.
 However, it is more complex to identify the TOT parameter of training versus no-training (i.e., the effect of $D$) for period-1 enrollees.
 We invoke an additional assumption to bound it from below: \begin{assumption} $E[Y_t(0)|D_{1}=0,D_{2}=1,\mathbf{X}^{1}]\leqslant E[Y_t(0)|D_{1}=0,D_{2}=0,\mathbf{X}^{1}]\text{ for \ensuremath{t\geqslant1}}.$ \end{assumption} Assumption \ref{assu:S2_potential_outcome} says that among workers who have the same observable characteristics at the beginning of period 1, those who begin enrollment in period 2 have lower average potential future earnings absent training than their never-enrolled counterparts.
 It reflects the idea that workers who select into training tend to have lower opportunity costs in doing so.
-As we discuss in Appendix \ref{subsec:Discussion-of-Assumption2}, under additional conditions that are not substantively more restrictive, this assumption is consistent with models of selection into training by \citet{AshenfelterandCard1985} and \citet{HeckmanandRobb1985JOE,HeckmanandRobb1985book} (henceforth, AC and HR, respectively).
-The AC and HR frameworks also lead to testable implications: To the extent that the earnings process has positive serial dependence, the observed period-1 earnings $Y_1$ among period-1 non-enrollees can proxy for their future potential outcome $Y_t(0)$ (as mentioned above, this test requires an additional no-anticipation assumption, but we point out in Appendix \ref{subsec:Discussion-of-Assumption2} that AC and HR's specifications of the earnings process implicitly maintains this assumption).
+As we discuss in Appendix \ref{subsec:Discussion-of-Assumption2}, under additional conditions that are not substantively more restrictive, this assumption is consistent with classic models of selection into training by \citet{Heckman1978}, \citet{AshenfelterandCard1985}, and \citet{HeckmanandRobb1985JOE,HeckmanandRobb1985book}.
+The frameworks in these papers also lead to testable implications: To the extent that the earnings process has positive serial dependence, the observed period-1 earnings $Y_1$ among period-1 non-enrollees can proxy for their future potential outcome $Y_t(0)$ (as mentioned above, this test requires an additional no-anticipation assumption, but we point out in Appendix \ref{subsec:Discussion-of-Assumption2} that the earnings process specifications in the seminal studies referenced above implicitly maintain this assumption).
 Thus, we can test Assumption \ref{assu:S2_potential_outcome} by comparing the $Y_{1}$ of period-2 enrollees and never-enrolled workers with similar $\mathbf{X}^{1}$.
 The test can be implemented via propensity score matching, and we present evidence in support of Assumption \ref{assu:S2_potential_outcome} in Section \ref{subsec:Overall-Returns}.

 Assumption \ref{assu:S2_potential_outcome} allows us to bound the TOT effect for period-1 enrollees from below with a simple modification of the treatment-now-versus-later estimand in (\ref{eq:now-v-later}):